7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Manage-Identities-And-Governance/Azure-Administration-Microsoft-Entra-ID-Administration.md

 #### Terminology and Concepts

-Azure AD concept | Description
+Microsoft Entra ID  concept | Description
 --- | ---
-Identity | is an object that can be authenticated Account | is an identity that has data associated with it Azure AD account | is an identity that's created through Azure AD or another Microsoft cloud service
+Identity | is an object that can be authenticated Account | is an identity that has data associated with it Microsoft Entra ID  account | is an identity that's created through Microsoft Entra ID  or another Microsoft cloud service
-Azure Tenant | is a single dedicated and trusted instance of Azure AD Azure subscription | is used to pay for Azure cloud services Domain |  logical group, AD requires DNS managing domain-joined hosts Domain Controller  | Server that manages the DNS, Service Authorization, Storage and Cross Domain related interactions
+Microsoft Entra Tenant | is a single dedicated and trusted instance of Azure AD Microsoft Entra subscription | is used to pay for Azure cloud services Domain |  logical group, AD requires DNS managing domain-joined hosts Domain Controller  | Server that manages the DNS, Service Authorization, Storage and Cross Domain related interactions
 Domain computer | Domain joined host